 Improper Disposal Practices Leads to Flooding

-The Public Works Department inspects our storm water drainage systems on a semi-annual basis.
-Our maintenance program includes catch-basin cleaning, pipe cleaning, drainage-basin maintenance, and street sweeping.
-To report improper activity such as dumping in our lakes, ponds, and rivers, please call the Department of Public Works at 781-721-7100.
+The Department of Public Works (DPW) inspects our drainage systems on a semi-annual basis.
+Our maintenance program includes catchbasin cleaning, pipe cleaning, drainage-basin maintenance, and street sweeping.
+To report improper activity such as dumping in our lakes, ponds, and rivers, please call the DPW at 781-721-7100.